 The 1st EPPO Panel on Diagnostics in Mycology took place at the EPPO headquarters.
-Thirteen participants and 3 observers joined the meeting (download a list of participants ).
+Thirteen participants and 3 observers joined the meeting.
 As a major priority on the agenda was the revision of the protocol on Synchytrium endobioticum two experts from Julius Kühn Institute (DE) joined the Panel as observers to present the outcomes of the Cornet ‘SynTest’ project and assist in the revision.

 Revision of Diagnostic Protocols